blossom/deck-django-gae/readme.md

 # Setup

 * change the 'SECRET_KEY' in settings.py
-* set our own appengine application id in app.yaml
+* set your own appengine application id in app.yaml
 * add facebook configuration to settings.py

 # TODO